havemaps/hmwt-documentation/README.md

   ![Image is a screenshot showing the Leaflet option and Update preview button](images/updatePreview.png "update the map preview")

 3. Make sure the map appears in the right side of the Export to web map window.
-If nothing appears or only one layer appears, there are two simple possibilities: 1) Leaflet is not selected or 2) the projection is probably incorrect--return to that step.
+If nothing appears or only one layer appears, there are two simple possibilities: 1) Leaflet is not selected or 2) the projection is probably incorrect--return to the Create Projected GeoJSON section.

   ![Image is a screenshot showing the map preview](images/mapPreview.png "View the map preview")

-4. Under Layers and Groups, change the Popup fields dropdowns.
-I prefer to use **header label**, but the other options are inline label and None.
-None means the field will appear but without a label.
+4. Under **Layers and Groups**, change the **Popup fields dropdowns**.
+I prefer to use **header label**, but the other options are inline label and None. **None** means the field **will appear** but without a label.

   ![Image is a screenshot showing the popup fields as header labels](images/labels.png "Update popup labels")